theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-reference-search.md

 <span  style="border-width:2px; border-style: solid;border-color:  rgb(255, 182, 91);font-family:monospace; padding:2px 4px;">extended-value-field-path</span>
 <small>`string` default: **&#39;data.id&#39;**</small>

-Path to response value item of the exteded search which is used for the id.
+Path to response value item of the extended search which is used for the id.
 By default this goes to *data.id*.
 Only needed when your extended searcher does not have the id, display_name signature in the response.
 <br><br>